-This Farmhouse Butternut Squash Soup is a recipe inspired by Nancy Fuller’s recipe for Hearty Butternut Squash Soup.
+This Farmhouse Butternut Squash Soup is a recipe inspired by Nancy Fuller’s Hearty Butternut Squash Soup recipe.
 Nancy has a new show that comes on the Food Network called “Farmhouse Rules”.
-I watched her make the soup and decided to make a vegetarian version for Meatless Monday last week.
+I watched her make this soup and decided to make a vegetarian version for Meatless Monday last week.

 The sweet butternut squash, apples, and onions cook down quickly in this farmhouse butternut squash soup, into a thick, velvety soup laced with fresh sage.
 It’s ready in about an hour and full of autumn flavors your whole family will love.

 Heat the olive oil over medium-high heat in a large pot or Dutch oven.
 When the oil is hot, add the apples, squash, garlic, and onions.
 Saute until the vegetables softened; about 5 to 7 minutes.

 When the vegetables are soft, add in the sage, nutmeg and season with salt and fresh cracked black pepper, to taste.
 Cook the vegetables for another 2 minutes, then pour in the vegetable stock.
 Make sure that the liquid covers the vegetables.
 You may need to add a little water if it does not cover the vegetables completely.